It was just one of those nights. Hanging out at home, back in the 1990s.

 Anyway.
 He was fast.
 My stepdad.
 He got off of me so quickly when he heard that scream, you’d think they really put something in that beer he was drinking!
 The echo of my inner horror must not have affected him too strongly though, because he still pointed his crotch at my ass the whole time he followed me to my bedroom door.
 He had this way of walking that’s hard to describe.
 The whole time, I felt like such a whore the way I flirted with him, just to maintain the distance between us and have the chance to get the door closed between us.

 “Now you let me go to bed.”
-I said it like a girl.
+I said sweetly.
+Like a girl.
 Like my mom would.
 The way I imagined a woman would say it to a creep who’d just pinched her on the ass.
-Not the kind of way you’d see in movies, where a waitress dumps coffee on a guy in front of a restaurant full of customers.
+Not the kind of way you’d see in the movies, where a waitress dumps coffee on a guy in front of a restaurant full of customers.
 I said it the way a woman would if she was the only one working in a diner at night: when the only customer in the place just grabbed her butt, and she realized there was no one there to see how clever she was at thinking of a response.

 The next day, it really did feel like Doug had forgotten everything but, from time to time, I could see a certain look in his eyes when he’d look at me: so it was hard to tell.
 Mom was back!
 Who knows when she got home?
 I guess now she thinks it was my fault that I waited for her to come talk to me.
+I didn’t give her enough information to work with.

 You see, I always thought she had a 6th sense.
 Growing up, she always told me about the visions she saw, and she told me she felt like it was a Gift that was in our family.
 I mean, people would sometimes call her to ask where their lost keys were!
 You think it’s crazy, but when she closes her eyes and pictures your lost items, she can tell you right where they are.

 So I figured, failing her amazing Gift, she’d be smart enough to put 2 and 2 together, eventually.
-I know things get fuzzy, around these events.
+I know things get fuzzy around these events.
 But, I know for sure that I only waited 3 days before finally telling her about how her boyfriend had scared the shit out of me the other night.
 It felt so good to finally let it out, but I couldn’t control all the sobbing that came with it.
 I was alone with my mom at last.
 Little did I know, while I just let the fear flood out my tear ducts, that I was about to face an experience even more traumatic than the romp with my stepdad had been.

 “Oh, Jeff!
 I’m soooo sorry.
 But it’s not what you think it was.”
 She said it so easily.
 I guess that’s why it shocked me.
 For how little effort she put into blowing away the trauma I went through.